 How a UV water purifier works

-A UV water purifier exposes living organisms, such as bacteria, viruses, or cysts (like Cryptosporidium and Giardia) to a germicidal ultraviolet wavelength.
+An ultraviolet (UV) water purifier exposes living organisms, such as bacteria, viruses, or cysts (like Cryptosporidium and Giardia) to a germicidal ultraviolet wavelength.
 With enough energy, UV radiation at the 254-nm wavelength disrupts the DNA in pathogenic microorganisms so they cannot reproduce.
 The ultraviolet light prevents bacteria from spreading disease through drinking water.

 What does a UV disinfection remove?

 UV disinfection deactivates living organisms, such as bacteria, viruses, spores, and cysts, but it does not remove particles from water, add chemicals, or remove bad tastes and odors.

 Several years ago, the city of Milwaukee flooded, and cryptosporidium infected the water supply.
 Cryptosporidium, also known as Crypto, is a parasite that enters the intestinal tract and causes illnesses such as Montezuma's revenge.
 Crypto is resistant to chlorine used to disinfect city water, and the water in Milwaukee resulted in hundreds of deaths.
 UV water purification protects you from pathogenic organisms that chlorine cannot kill, like cryptosporidium.

 Learn more: How to remove bacteria from your water

 A UV water purifier includes a chamber that encases the quartz sleeve and UV lamp.
 The glass quartz sleeve holds the UV lamp that emits a germicidal wavelength of radiation (UV-C) to deactivate living organisms.
 The quartz glass sleeve is transparent to the UV wavelength, which allows UV light to penetrate the glass and disinfect the water.
 A quartz sleeve protects the UV lamp from the water because water and electricity do not mix well.
 One or two O-rings seal the whole system together.